Droggelbecher/bevy-fast-tilemap/README.md

 ## Features

-- Very high rendering performance.
+- Very high rendering performance (hundreds of fps, largely independent of map size)
 - Tilemaps can be very large or have many "layers"
-- Rectangular and isometric tile maps.
+- Rectangular and isometric (axonometric) tile maps.
+- Tile overlaps either by "dominance" rule or by perspective
+- Optional custom mesh for which the map serves as a texture

 ## Screenshots